Konamiman/Z280TechnicalManual/6-Interrupts_And_Traps.md

 Three different instructions are available for returning from an interrupt or trap service routine: Return from Nonmaskable Interrupt, Return from Interrupt, and Return from Interrupt Long.
 All three are privileged instructions, since they must retrieve values from the system stack.
 The Return from Nonmaskable Interrupt (RETN) instruction is used to return from nonmaskable interrupts in interrupt modes 0, 1, and 2.
 This instruction pops the word on the top of the stack into the Program Counter, restoring the Program Counter value present before the interrupt, and loads the Interrupt Request Enable bits in the MSR with the contents of the Interrupt Shadow register.

 The Return from Interrupt (RETI) instruction is used to return from externally generated maskable interrupts in interrupt modes 0, 1, and 2.
 This instruction pops the word on the top of the stack into the Program Counter, which restores the Program Counter value present before the interrupt.
-The RETI instruction also causes a special bus transaction that fetches this instruction from external memory (regardless of whether it is contained io the on-chip cache), with the appropriate bus control and status signals to indicate that an instruction fetch is occurring; this is used to reset the interrupt logic of the Z80 family peripherals.
+The RETI instruction also causes a special bus transaction that fetches this instruction from external memory (regardless of whether it is contained in the on-chip cache), with the appropriate bus control and status signals to indicate that an instruction fetch is occurring; this is used to reset the interrupt logic of the Z80 family peripherals.

 The Return from Interrupt Long (RETIL) instruction is used to return from interrupts in interrupt mode 3 and all traps, since it causes both the MSR and PC values to be popped from the stack.
 If this instruction is used to return from an interrupt processed with another interrupt mode (e.g., if RETIL is used to return from a mode 2, instead of a mode 3, interrupt), an MSR value must be pushed onto the stack in the service routine prior to execution of the RETIL.
 For interrupts in interrupt mode 3 and all traps, the service routine must pop the reason code or other trap-dependent information off the stack before executing RETIL.
 Unlike RETI, RETIL causes no special bus activity and, therefore, cannot be used to automatically reset Z80 family peripherals.